Carreau/talks/2017-08-13-pybay/pybay.md

 The lessons we've learned are not specific a python2 to python3 transition.

-Our talk applies to stopping support for any version (e.g., 2.6 or 3.3).
+This also applies to stopping support for any version (e.g., 2.6 or 3.3).

 ----